Average But Inspired

 Step 2 for painting a countertop to look like marble: PRIME

-Next, I primed the entire countertop with the white paint.
+Next, I primed the entire countertop with the white countertop paint.
 After one coat it looked pretty streaky, but the video warned that this would be the case so I wasn’t worried.

 After four hours, I applied the second coat of primer.
 It definitely looked better, but there were still spots where dark granite was shadowing through, or divots in the granite didn’t get filled.